 Early Origins of the Marshes family

 The surname Marshes was first found in Kent where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Marshes family

 This web page shows only a small excerpt of our Marshes research.
 Another 88 words (6 lines of text) covering the years 1515, 1555, 1555, 1555, 1638, 1713, 1683, 1691, 1691, 1694, 1694, 1703, 1703, 1713, 1626, 1693, 1682, 1693, 1667, 1673, 1673, 1782, 1667 and 1734 are included under the topic Early Marshes History in all our PDF Extended History products and printed products wherever possible.

 Marshes Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Marshes were recorded, including Marsh, Marsch, Marshe and others.

 Early Notables of the Marshes family (pre 1700)

 Outstanding amongst the family at this time was George Marsh (1515-1555), a Protestant martyr born in the parish of Deane near Bolton.
-He was executed in April 1555 as a result of the Marian Persecutions carried out against Protestant Reformers and other dissenters during the reign of Mary I of England...
-Another 70 words (5 lines of text) are included under the topic Early Marshes Notables in all our PDF Extended History products and printed products wherever possible.
+He was executed in April 1555 as a result of the Marian Persecutions carried out against Protestant Reformers and other dissenters during the reign of Mary I of England.
+The church of Deane in Bolton has a "very old...

 Migration of the Marshes family to Ireland

 Some of the Marshes family moved to Ireland, but this topic is not covered in this excerpt.